 STIA Storm Drainage Subbasins, Activities, and Outfall Descriptions

 The Airport’s SDS is segregated into separate stormwater subbasins that each drain to individual outfall locations.
-The NPDES permit lists a total of 13 outfalls in two categories: Existing & New Outfalls and Subbasins, and Future Outfalls to be activated during future development.
-As of June 30, 2019, 11 of the 13 outfalls are active and discharge stormwater related to industrial activity.
+The NPDES permit lists a total of thirteen (13) outfalls in two categories: Existing & New Outfalls and Subbasins, and Future Outfalls to be activated during future development.
+As of June 30, 2019, eleven (11) of the thirteen (13) outfalls are active and discharge stormwater related to industrial activity.

 STIA stormwater subbasins are categorized according to their dominant activities: landside or airfield.
 These categories group subbasins together by similar land use and other characteristics.
 In general, passenger vehicle operations are absent from the airfield drainage subbasins while aircraft operations are absent from the landside subbasins.
 SDE4/S1 subbasin is an exception in that it includes both airfield and landside activities.
-Previous reports found that concentrations of TPH, TSS and other constituent concentrations were different for the landside and airfield categories (POS 1996a, 1997a.)
+Previous reports found that concentrations of total petroleum (TPH), total suspended solids (TSS) and other constituent concentrations were different for the landside and airfield categories (POS 1996a, 1997a.)
 Table 1, STIA Subbasin Characteristics, describes each active subbasin, receiving water, activities within each subbasin, stormwater management BMPs, and total pervious and impervious surface areas.
 The physical location of the outfalls listed in Table 1 are shown on Figure 1 along with additional receiving water monitoring locations used for sublethal toxicity and in situ toxicity testing.